-Some people are ready to go to retire the minute they're eligible.
+Some people are ready to retire the minute they're eligible.
 Others like to weigh every factor before deciding on a date.
 Here are some things you might want to consider when choosing your retirement date.

 Retirement effective date

 Remember, your retirement effective date is the first day of the month following the month in which you've met all the eligibility requirements and you've terminated employment.
-The date you terminate your employment is your choice.
+The date you terminate employment is your choice.

 Your Social Security benefit will not affect your pension, but it could affect your overall finances.
-Your taxable income will be higher, so you may want to take a look at your tax withholding rate when you begin receiving Social Security.
+Your taxable income will be higher, so you may want to look at your tax withholding rate when you begin receiving Social Security.
 When your Medicare coverage begins, typically at age 65, we will reduce your portion of the health insurance premiums deducted from your pension.
 For information on Social Security benefits, go to the Social Security Administration website, call toll-free

-Note: If you elect one of the equated plan options, your pension will be reduced at age 62 regardless of when you begin receiving your Social Security and regardless of how much it is.
+Note: If you elect one of the equated plan options, your pension will be reduced at age 62 regardless of when you begin receiving Social Security and regardless of how much it is.
 Remember, your age 62 pension reduction is based on the Social Security estimate you provide to the Michigan Office of Retirement Services (ORS) when you apply for your pension.

 Taxes on your pension

 Your pension is subject to state and federal income tax (except for any portion of the pension representing Defined Benefit pension contributions or service credit purchases made with post-tax dollars).
 Taxes will be withheld from your pension according to the withholding instructions you give us when you retire.
-If you live outside of Michigan, you should check the state and local income tax regulations in your area.
+If you live outside Michigan, you should check the state and local income tax regulations in your area.

 State of Michigan 401(k) and 457 Plans and other savings

 Before choosing a date, it would be wise to think about how you plan to use your savings and investments.
 If you're in the Defined Contribution (DC) retirement plan or have the Personal Healthcare Fund, Voya Financial can give you payout options and tax information.
-You might also wish to consult a financial advisor who can help you gauge how long your savings might last into your golden years, and maybe even tell you how to minimize taxes and make your money go further.
+You might also want to consult a financial advisor who can help you gauge how long your savings might last into your golden years, and maybe even tell you how to minimize taxes and make your money go further.